AnishaRawat04/SQL_Music_Store_Analysis/README.md

-SQL_Project_Music_Store_Analysis
+# SQL_Project_Music_Store_Analysis
+SQL project to analyze online music store data;
+Analyzed the dataset with SQL and helped the store understand its business growth by answering simple questions.

-Database and Tools:
+## Database and Tools
-Postgre SQL
+* Postgre SQL
-PgAdmin4
+* PgAdmin4

+Schema- Music Store Database